TOP Brands with numbers in their name

 Four Peaks Logo

 Founded in 1996, Four Peaks Brewing Co. is a beacon in the world of brewing in the heart of Arizona.
 This renowned brewery and restaurant, now under the AB InBev brand, boasts a diverse range of beverages.
-Among them, the flagship ale Kilt Lifter, which is very popular and favored by consumers, occupies a significant place.
+Among them, the flagship ale, Kilt Lifter, which is very popular with consumers, occupies a significant place.

-Four Peaks Brewing Co. is constantly exploring new flavors by introducing a range of seasonal ales, catering to the ever-evolving tastes of its customers.
+Four Peaks Brewing Co. constantly explores new flavors by introducing seasonal ales that cater to its customers’ ever-evolving tastes.

 The intriguing name “Four Peaks” is more than just a catchy name; it resonates deeply with the company’s roots.
-It refers to the quartet of peaks that adorn the Mazatzal Mountains located within the Tonto National Forest.
-By choosing this name, the company shows its proud American pedigree and uniqueness in the use of pure, natural ingredients in the brewing process.
+It refers to the quartet of peaks that adorn the Mazatzal Mountains within the Tonto National Forest.
+By choosing this name, the company shows its proud American pedigree and its unique use of pure, natural ingredients in brewing.

 Four Roses